 Origin 2018 introduced a new Unicode-compliant project file type (OPJU).
-The free Origin Viewer 9.6.5 allows anyone to save the Unicode-compliant OPJU project files to the pre-2018 OPJ format for sharing of projects with users of older versions of Origin.
+Origin Viewer versions 9.6.5 or later allow anyone to save the Unicode-compliant OPJU project files to the pre-2018 OPJ format for sharing of projects with users of older versions of Origin.

 If you have Origin graphs or data that you wish to share with colleagues who are not currently using Origin, you might direct them to the Origin Viewer page (www.originlab.com/viewer) where they can find out more and download the free EXE.